17 FEB, 2023

 Small annoyances

 The webcam (or perhaps nosecam?) doesn't work.
-The access light illuminates, but Cheese notes an arbitray error message.
+The access light illuminates, but Cheese notes an arbitrary error message.
 I don't know why, it works fine for other people.

 The fingerprint reader doesn't quite work.
 It is detected, I can reliable enroll a fingerprint, all is well - almost.
 I cannot use it to login.
 It fails authentication every time, despite setting it up mere seconds prior.
 Other users also report it working fine, I don't know why it doesn't work.